FDU looks for road win vs St. Francis | Federal News Network

-BOTTOM LINE: Fairleigh Dickinson looks for its third straight win over St. Francis (Pa.) at DeGol Arena.
+BOTTOM LINE: Fairleigh Dickinson looks for its fourth straight win over St. Francis (Pa.) at DeGol Arena.
 St. Francis (Pa.)’s last win at home against the Knights came on Feb.
 1, 2018.

-SAVVY SENIORS: St. Francis (Pa.)’s Ramiir Dixon-Conover, Mark Flagg and Maxwell Land have collectively accounted for 44 percent of the team’s scoring this season, including 46 percent of all Red Flash points over the last five games.
+SENIOR STUDS: Fairleigh Dickinson’s Jahlil Jenkins, Brandon Rush and Joe Munden Jr. have collectively accounted for 48 percent of the team’s scoring this season and have scored 41 percent of all Knights points over the last five games.

-FACILITATING THE OFFENSE: Dixon-Conover has either made or assisted on 44 percent of all St. Francis (Pa.) field goals over the last five games.
-Dixon-Conover has 32 field goals and 26 assists in those games.

-WINLESS WHEN: The Knights are 0-7 when they allow 73 or more points and 2-1 when they hold opponents to anything under 73 points.
-The Red Flash are 0-8 when they score 75 points or fewer and 3-0 when they exceed 75.
+WINLESS WHEN: The Knights are 0-5 when they score 68 points or fewer and 3-3 when they exceed 68 points.
+The Red Flash are 0-8 when they fail to score more than 75 points and 3-1 on the season, otherwise.

-ASSIST RATIOS: The Red Flash have recently used assists to create baskets more often than the Knights.
-St. Francis (Pa.) has an assist on 37 of 79 field goals (46.8 percent) across its previous three contests while Fairleigh Dickinson has assists on 28 of 70 field goals (40 percent) during its past three games.
+ASSIST-TO-FG RATIO: The Red Flash have recently gotten buckets via assists more often than the Knights.
+St. Francis (Pa.) has 45 assists on 85 field goals (52.9 percent) over its past three contests while Fairleigh Dickinson has assists on 30 of 77 field goals (39 percent) during its past three games.

-TIGHTENING UP: St. Francis (Pa.)’s offense has turned the ball over 14.1 times per game this year, but is averaging 11 turnovers over its last three games.
+LAST FIVE: Fairleigh Dickinson has scored 70.6 points and allowed 76 points over its last five games.
+St. Francis (Pa.) has averaged 78 points while allowing 77.6 over its last five.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25